Lorentz-DC/Automatic_toilet_seat_operator/README.md

 A toggle-activated rotating armature system to raise up and close either the top or both toilet seats.
 The armature is driven by a car wiper motor and a servo, while the system runs on Arduino code with positional IR sensors.
 ![load_test](load_test.gif)

-Watch the load testing video on youtube: https://youtu.be/TG4GU5XdJvA?si=c8EunXvwlVA2-hOE
+load testing video with explaination on youtube: https://youtu.be/TG4GU5XdJvA?si=c8EunXvwlVA2-hOE

 **Introduction:**